wasi-master/pypi-command-line/docs/index.md

 - pypi-command-line - **2.1925032**
     This does take longer but it's using that time to get not only the pypi stats but the *proper* download stats and github stats along with the pypi stats, disabling those lowers this time to [1.35](# "1.3591562") seconds.

-- pypi-client - can't see info
+- pypi-client - **can't see info**
-    You can't see project info with this, you can only search for stuff.
+    You can't see project info with this package, you can only search for stuff.